 • Develop a strategy to address identified gaps using resources provided as references within the program

-This activity is intended for physician anesthesiologists, anesthesiologist assistants, and other members of the anesthesia care team.
+This activity is intended for anesthesiologists, anesthesiologist assistants, and other members of the anesthesia care team.

 REVIEWERS